nonplayer/hammercrawl/hc_core_player.md

 * **Party Leader:** This player is responsible for choosing Initiative orders, and for informing the Hammersmith when the party moves on or takes any of the Party Actions.
 * **Mapper:** This player is responsible for translating the Hammersmith's descriptions to a map that the party can use, in whatever artistic fashion the player sees fit.
-* **Lootkeeper:** This player keeps a master list of all the loot discovered, so it can be fairly distributed by the party upon returning to town.
-It might not be wise to assign this role to the Thief...
 * **Timekeeper:** The player tracks the passage of game Beats, and keeps track of who is carrying what light sources (and how much time is left on them).